steveonlinux/steve_marks_mdbook/steve_site/src/blog/blog.md

 # Steve's Blog

 This will be a blog where I will dump anything I want.
 It will probably be mostly tech related.
 Specifically Linux and open source stuff.
-Thoughts, critiques, criticisms, guides, projects, anything.
+Thoughts, critiques, criticisms, guides, advice, projects, anything.
 However, there will probably be some life stuff here too.

 # Enjoy